Patricia Shaw (novelist)

-Patricia Shaw (born 1929 in Melbourne, Australia) is an Australian novelist and non-fiction writer.
+Patricia Shaw (26 May 1928 – 25 July 2024) was an Australian novelist and non-fiction writer.

 Biography

-Patricia Shaw spent her early years in Koo Wee Rup in Victoria, where her family owned a hotel.
+Patricia Shaw was born in Melbourne, Victoria and spent her early years in Koo Wee Rup, a country town where her family owned a hotel.
 After marrying, she and her husband moved to Surfers Paradise, Queensland in the late 1950s.
 Her husband was in the Royal Australian Navy and was mostly absent; after having two children, they divorced.

-For a number of years she was a member of the staff of Eric Robinson, member of parliament and a minister in the Fraser Government.
-On his sudden death in 1981, she received a widow's pension, supplemented by freelance[ writing.
+For a number of years she was a member of the staff of Eric Robinson, member of parliament and a minister in the Fraser government.
+On his sudden death in 1981, she received a widow's pension, supplemented by freelance writing.

 In 1983, she conducted interviews for the Oral History Department of the Parliamentary Library.

 Shaw was 52 years old before she began to write fiction.
-Among her many novels, most of which centre on the settlement of the Australian hinterland and which earned her the sobriquet of "Australia's Chronicler", the most widely known are River of the Sun (1991) and The Opal Seekers (1996).
+Among her many novels, most of which centred on the settlement of the Australian hinterland and which earned her the sobriquet of "Australia's Chronicler", the most widely known are River of the Sun (1991) and The Opal Seekers (1996).

 With a small amount of this money Patricia was able to buy herself a house at the Gold Coast, Queensland and begin writing.
-One of her books, 'The Glittering Fields', tells the story of this event and how it changed her life.
+One of her books, The Glittering Fields, tells the story of this event and how it changed her life.

 Much of Shaw's popularity and success came from overseas.
 Her books were extremely successful in Germany.
 She spent a considerable amount of time in Germany because of this and earned the nickname "The Frankfurt Poet".
-She has also written two works of non-fiction regarding Australia's era of settlement.
+She also wrote two works of non-fiction regarding Australia's era of settlement.

-Patricia Shaw is also actively involved in the protection of Australia's native animals and birds.
+Shaw was also actively involved in the protection of Australia's native animals and birds.
+She died on 25 July 2024, at the age of 96.